equinor/sepes-api/docs/developers/setup-dev-environment.md

 * Option 2:
     * Use the full server copy and import it into Microsoft SQL Server Management Studio.
     * You need an existing sql server on Azure you can target for deployment
-    * Use Microsoft SQL Server Management Studio to locally instal and test the full file.
+    * Use Microsoft SQL Server Management Studio to locally import.
     * Right click database and select Tasks>Deploy to azure

 ## Setup monitoring service.